stanfordcr2c/cr2c-monitoring/README.md

 __Description:__ A class for managing the cleaning and aggregation of operational (sensor) data __Inputs:__
-  * *start_dt_str*: A string of format 'mm-dd-yy' giving the first date for which aggregated data are desired
+  * *start_dt_str*: String, format 'mm-dd-yy', gives the first date for which aggregated data are desired
-  * *end_dt_str*: A string of format 'mm-dd-yy' giving the last date for which aggregated data are desired
+  * *end_dt_str*: String, format 'mm-dd-yy', gives the last date for which aggregated data are desired
-  * *ip_path*: A string giving the directory containing the csv file with raw sensor data
+  * *ip_path*: String, path to the csv file with raw sensor data

 <a name="opdata_aggprep_opdata"></a>
 #### opdata_agg.prep_opdata(stype, sid)